Viriliter/WavePlayer/README.md

 # WavePlayer
-This project is about to create a desktop media player that can search music lyrics on internet and show it while playing This project uses Qt framework and consists of a python script that request for the music lyrics on internet.
+This project is about to create a desktop media player using Qt framework.
+It features to show music lyric of your music contents.
+It consists of a python script that requests for the music lyrics from azlyrics.com.

 [logo]: https://github.com/Viriliter/WavePlayer/resources/logo.png "WavePlayer"